WheteThunger/CarSpawnSettings/README.md

   "MaxHealthPercent": 50.0,
 ```

+## FAQ

+#### How can I respawn all cars?

+One way is to temporarily increase car decay to get them to all despawn.
+The following steps can guide you through that.

+1. Run the command `modularcar.population` and take note of its value.
+2. Run the command `modularcar.outsidedecayminutes` and take note of its value.
+3. Run the command `modularcar.population 0` to temporarily prevent cars from respawning.
+4. Run the command `modularcar.outsidedecayminutes 1` to significantly increase car decay.
+5. Wait 12 minutes.
+During this time, run the `carstats` command to see how many cars there are and their status.
+All cars should reach 0 health within 2 minutes, then despawn within 10 minutes later.
+When all the cars are gone, proceed to the next steps.
+6. Run the command `modularcar.outsidedecayminutes X` (replace `X` with the value you saved earlier).
+7. Run the command `modularcar.population X` (replace `X` with the value you saved earlier).
+8. Wait a few minutes and run the `carstats` command again to verify the result.

 ## Plugin compatibility

 This plugin may affect cars spawned by other plugins, but the following rules should automatically prevent most conflicts.